The Amazing Spider-Man (2012 video game): Plot

-As the CDC quarantines the city due to the advancement of the virus and Connor begins work on replicating the antidote, Spider-Man returns to his heroic activities, foiling a bank robbery orchestrated by Felicia Hardy.
+As the CDC quarantines the city due to the advancement of the virus and Connors begins work on replicating the antidote, Spider-Man returns to his heroic activities, foiling a bank robbery orchestrated by Felicia Hardy.
 Meanwhile, Smythe, having been fired from Oscorp for his actions, discovers Spider-Man's secret identity and kidnaps Connors from their apartment, challenging Spider-Man to come and rescue him at Oscorp's robotics facility.
 While he rescues Connors, Spider-Man is captured by Smythe, who injects him with a nanobot serum that strips away his powers, and reveals his plan to spread the same serum across the city using his greatest invention yet, S-03, unaware that the nanobots are slowly killing the host.
 Spider-Man escapes and makes his way across a Manhattan consumed by chaos to reach Connors' secret lab, where he reunites with him and Gwen.

 While Connors transforms into the Lizard and leaves to try and stop Smythe, hoping that he can control himself long enough to stop Smythe and then return to take the antidote before he loses his mind again, Gwen resuscitates the dying Spider-Man with an AED.
 Realizing that electricity can destroy the nanobots, Spider-Man leaves to assist Connors and boards S-03 with Whitney Chang's help, where he electrocutes himself to destroy the nanobots and regains his powers.
 Spider-Man and Connors defeat Smythe, but Connors ultimately succumbs to the Lizard’s consciousness and flees into the sewers.
 Leaving a remorseful Smythe, who regained his sanity, for the police, Spider-Man pursues the Lizard.
 Along the way, he encounters and defeats Natie, the piranha cross-species, and saves Gwen, who has reprogrammed a Hunter to administer Connors' antidote across the city.
 Eventually, Spider-Man defeats and cures the Lizard, after which Connors willingly returns to prison.
 As the city returns to normal, both Spider-Man and the Lizard are credited as its saviors.
 Peter and Gwen learn from the news that Smythe has escaped custody but decide to deal with it later.

 In a post-credits scene, Smythe, having regained the use of his legs due to being in the final stages of his infection, returns to his lab and commands one of his Hunters to kill him, choosing to die rather than become a cross-species or take Connors' cure, which he believes will not be a permanent solution.